 Who We Are

-Durham Hearing Specialists is run by our Director of Audiology Mr. Conor Boland, and is the clinician who sees personally to every patient who walks through the door.
+Durham Hearing Specialists is run by our Director of Audiology Mr. Conor Boland, and is the clinician responsible for ensuring we meet best practice guidelines and have the latest cutting edge equipment available to our patients.

 Conor started studying Audiology in 2007 at the University of Southampton.
 After completing internships at two London hospitals, he joined the NHS to work with hearing impaired adults and children.
 He also became heavily involved in charity work and became a Trustee of the Royal National Institute for the Deaf.